Visit Winona160 Johnson St

 From Hwy 90 ( Rochester), exit 43N, left on Hwy 61, turn right on Huff St; VC is .1 mile on right.
 From Hwy 14, take a right turn on Hwy 61, turn left on Huff St, VC is on the right, from Hwy 61 ( Wabasha), follow 61 S to Huff St; turn left on Huff.Get Directions

-The Winona Visitor Center is located at 924 Huff Street and the hours are January-March, Saturday & Sunday 10am - 3pm; April-October, Monday-Saturday 9am - 5pm and Sunday 11am - 4pm; November-December, Saturday & Sunday 10am - 3pm.
+The Winona Visitor Center (The Visitor Center is temporarily closed due to Covid-19) is located at 924 Huff Street and the hours are January-March, Saturday & Sunday 10am - 3pm; April-October, Monday-Saturday 9am - 5pm and Sunday 11am - 4pm; November-December, Saturday & Sunday 10am - 3pm.

 Still nearly surrounded by water, life in this historic (1851) city (population 27,069) centers on the river.
 If you like magnificent views of our river valley, head to Garvin Heights Overlook.
 The view from 575' above the Mississippi is 20-30 miles up and down the valley, as a Japanese journalist said, "makes your jaw drop."

 Because the Mississippi brought great wealth to Winona early, its commercial and residential buildings are of an opulent style not common in Minnesota.
 Many also boast fabulous interiors and stained glass windows made by Tiffany and other famous studios.
 Writers have called Winona the "Stained Glass Capital of the United States!"